mrumkovskis/tresql/docs/language-guide.md

 where m.ename is not null
 ```

-Implicit left join on shortcut syntax.
-Explicit inner join.
+#### Implicit left join, explicit inner join on shortcut syntax

 If join column for the left table is primary key or nullable foreign key
 shortcut syntax joins are translated to sql as left joins.
 If inner join is required put ! mark after table name or alias.

 Implicit outer join: